Ethnic cleansing of Georgians in Abkhazia

-The ethnic cleansing of Georgians in Abkhazia, also known in Georgia as the genocide of Georgians in Abkhazia (ქართველთა გენოციდი აფხაზეთში), was the ethnic cleansing, massacres, and forced mass expulsion of thousands of ethnic Georgians living in Abkhazia during both the 1992–1993 and 1998 Wars of Abkhazia by Abkhaz separatists and their allies.
-Armenians, Greeks, Russians, and opposing Abkhazians were also killed.
+The ethnic cleansing of Georgians in Abkhazia, also known in Georgia as the genocide of Georgians in Abkhazia (ქართველთა გენოციდი აფხაზეთში), was the ethnic cleansing, massacres, and forced mass expulsion of thousands of ethnic Georgians living in Abkhazia during both the 1992–1993 and 1998 wars by the Russian-backed Abkhaz separatists and their allies.
+The pogroms against ethnic Georgians organised by Abkhaz leaders continued even after the end of wars, during peacetime.

 In 2007, 267,345 Georgian civilians were registered as internally displaced persons (IDPs).
 The ethnic cleansing and massacres of Georgians have been officially recognized by Organization for Security and Co-operation in Europe (OSCE) conventions in 1994, 1996, and 1999 during the Budapest, Lisbon, and Istanbul summits, which condemned the "perpetrators of war crimes committed during the conflict."

-On 15 May 2008, the United Nations General Assembly adopted (by 14 votes to 11, with 105 abstentions) resolution A/RES/62/249, which "[e]mphasizes the importance of preserving the property rights of refugees and internally displaced persons from Abkhazia, Georgia, including victims of reported "ethnic cleansing," and calls upon all the Member States to deter persons under their jurisdiction from obtaining property within the territory of Abkhazia, Georgia in violation of the rights of returnees."
-The UN Security Council passed a series of resolutions in which it appealed for a cease-fire.
+Each year since 2008, the United Nations General Assembly passes a resolution affirming the rights of Georgians ethnically cleansed from Abkhazia to return to their homes, reiterating the "unacceptability of forced demographic changes".
+The most recent resolution was adopted in 2026 with the support of 107 countries; only Russia, Belarus, Cuba, North Korea and a handful of other countries opposed.
+The resultion "[e]mphasizes the importance of preserving the property rights of refugees and internally displaced persons from Abkhazia, Georgia, including victims of reported "ethnic cleansing," and calls upon all the Member States to deter persons under their jurisdiction from obtaining property within the territory of Abkhazia, Georgia in violation of the rights of returnees."